elijahdou/Suzaku/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Usage
-Hashed Wheel Timer were used as a base for Kernels and Network stacks, and were described by the freebsd, linux people, researchers and in many other searches.
+Hashed Wheel Timer were used as a base for Kernels and Network stacks.
+It is suitable for scenarios where a large number of timed tasks are concurrent.
 Suzaku is a swift implementation of hashed wheel timer designed for iOS clients, suitable for scenarios such as live rooms and persistent connections.

 ```swift
 /// normal